 Overdue Materials: Interlibrary loan materials not returned in a timely manner jeopardize our relationship with lending libraries.
 Chronic lateness and repeated requests to return materials may hinder your ability to request materials in the future.
 Extremely overdue materials are subject to replacement charges which will be added to your account in the Business Office as these fees have to be paid to the lending library.
 The only way to receive a refund for these fees is if the materials are returned and the lending library is willing to issue a credit.

 Reference books, rare or historical items, entire issues of journals, current "bestsellers", and genealogical materials are generally not available for ILL borrowing.

-Textbooks that appear on the Wabash College Bookstore course list cannot be requested through interlibrary loan.
+Textbooks and required readings that appear on the Wabash College Bookstore course list cannot be requested through interlibrary loan.
 Interlibrary loan service is intended to supplement the library collection by providing material needed for course-related research.
 Unfortunately, it cannot be used as a substitute for purchasing required course materials.

 Due to short loan lengths for interlibrary loan, do not request materials you will need for an entire semester.